qinghao1/gojek/README.md

 ## Tech Stack
 I chose Rails and Postgres because of my familiarity with them.
-[PostGIS](http://postgis.net) is used with Postgres to enable fast k-nearest-neighbors search and other spatial operations (if needed eventually).
+[PostGIS](http://postgis.net) is used with Postgres to enable fast k-nearest-neighbors search and other spatial operations (for future features).

 ## Required software
 ### Development Environment